stormchaserroleplaying/stormchaserRPG/Adventuring/BetweenAdventures/DowntimeActivities/index.md

 If you are proficient in the corresponding defence, you make the roll with proficiency.

-### Resources
-Training requires you to first find a learning resource (such as a book) or a teacher who is capable of teaching you and willing to do so.

-Books and other, similar learning resources must be bought in advance, but have the advantage of allowing a character to teach themselves in their free time.
-It takes a number of books with a value equal to the total cost of training to provide sufficient material with which to complete the training.

-Personal instruction with a teacher who is able to assess the character individually and determine what would be the next step for them to develop and improve is significantly more effective.
-Every hour spent learning with a teacher adds two hours to the amount of time spent training.
-Training with a teacher typically costs 5 sp per hour.

-It then takes a varying amount of time and money, depending on what you are learning.

-### Resolution
-At the end of each day, a character makes an ability check depending on their training, and then consults the Training Roll Results table.
+Afterwards, consult the Training Results table.
 A natural 1 results in no progress for that day and a complication.
 A character that rolls a natural 20 may immediately roll again for that day, adding the result to the progress from the first roll.

 ###### Training Results